DataDog/kics/documentation/rules/k8s/missing_app_armor_config.md

 ### Description

  Containers should be configured with an AppArmor profile to enforce fine-grained access control over low-level system resources.
+This rule requires each container to have the annotation `container.apparmor.security.beta.kubernetes.io/<container>` set to `runtime/default` or to a `localhost/<profile>` value.
+Missing or invalid annotations are reported as MissingAttribute or IncorrectValue issues.
+The rule validates annotations on Pod templates, Job templates, and top-level Pod resources.

 ## Compliant Code Examples